mwaylabs/The-M-Project/README.md

 	- `app` - The location for the app root
 - server
 	- `openBrowser` - Open the app in your default browser
-	- `autoReload` - Reloads everytime you save a file in your project
+	- `autoReload` - Reloads web server you save a file in your project
-	- `port` - The port on which the webserver will respond
+	- `port` - The port on which the web server will respond
 	- `proxies` - We use [grunt-connect-proxy](https://github.com/drewzboto/grunt-connect-proxy) for the proxy task.
 - test
-	- `port` - The port on which the webserver will respond
+	- `port` - The port on which the web server will respond

 ### Don't worry about